Teaching

 Course requirements: participation in class discussions (70% attendance at minimum!) and in a final project.

-Details of the "project": TBD
+Details of the project: TBD

 Course syllabus:

-October 16Hydrogen atom / SuperSymmetric quantum mechanics.
+April 15SuperSymmetric quantum mechanics.
 Lecture 2 Notes.